The country’s largest city is a cosmopolitan hub with an abundance of world-class architecture, museums, restaurants and shopping.

 Live music is a big part of the city’s identity, and every year Oslo’s clubs and arenas host thousands of concerts that showcase the talents of everyone from local bands to international superstars.
-Several large pop and rock festivals are held every summer, and there are annual festivals for genres ranging from chamber music to heavy metal.
+Big outdoor festivals bring in the crowds in summer, and there are annual festivals for genres ranging from chamber music to heavy metal.

 Find more inspiration on Oslo’s official website.

 Oslo is a modern and diverse city with an abundance of museums and cultural highlights.
 According to VisitOSLO these are the main attractions.